 Step 2: Find USB settings.
-On my ThinkPad, USB settings are located under Config tab.
+On my ThinkPad, USB settings are located under the Config tab.
 Check all tabs one after another to find USB settings.

-Step 4: On some laptops, you might see an option labelled Charge in battery mode under USB settings of BIOS.
+Step 4: On some laptops, you might see an option labeled Charge in battery mode under USB settings of BIOS.
 As the name of the option might suggest, if the Charge in battery mode is enabled, you will be able to charge your external device even when your laptop is running on battery.
-This might drain your laptop’s battery fast but if you plan to charge your phone on the go using your laptop, you must enable this option.
+This might drain your laptop’s battery fast, but if you plan to charge your phone on the go using your laptop, you must enable this option.

 Step 5: Finally, save the new power settings.
-On most laptops, you can save the changes made to BIOS settings by pressing F10 key.
+On most laptops, you can save the changes made to BIOS settings by pressing the F10 key.
 If you’re unable to save the changes, please check your laptop’s user manual or search the web for directions.